Our nursery rooms

-Each area has a Senior Nursery Nurse and we have an Early Years Practitioner who helps and supports all staff in their understanding of working with the children.
+Each room has a Room Lead and we have an Early Years Practitioner who helps and supports all staff in their understanding of working with the children.
 Our staff are there to encourage and facilitate emerging skills, not to force or over extend them and at no time do we forget the importance of FUN AND PLAY.
 We aim to teach children by ensuring challenging playful opportunities across the prime and specific areas of learning and developing.

 The Early Years Foundation Stage (EYFS) has four themes each with underlying principles.

 A Unique Child: Every child is a unique child who is constantly learning and can be resilient, capable, confident and self-assured.

 Positive Relationships: Children learn to be strong and independent from a base of loving and secure relationship with parent and/or a key person.